Murder of Sam Nordquist

-In February 2025, Sam Nordquist, a 24-year-old transgender man from Red Wing, Minnesota, was killed in Hopewell, New York, after being tortured for over a month.
+Sam Nordquist, a 24-year-old transgender man from Red Wing, Minnesota, was killed in Hopewell, New York, in February 2025 after being tortured for over a month.
 Nordquist had been tortured between December 2024 and February 2025 before being killed, according to a police news release on February 14, 2025.

 In Hopewell, the New York State Police, working with local law enforcement, arrested five people, ages 19 to 38, who were charged with second-degree murder with depraved indifference.
 On February 20, two more suspects, a 29-year-old woman and a 21-year-old man, were charged with the same offense.
+Four of the suspects pled guilty to murder charges.
+In September 2026, two of the perpetrators, Precious Arzuaga and Jennifer Quijano, were sentenced to life in prison without parole for the torture and killing of Nordquist.

 Sam Nordquist

-Nordquist was born in Red Wing, Minnesota, and attended Red Wing High School.
-He worked at a group home for disabled people in Little Canada, Minnesota.
-Nordquist identified as biracial and was close with his mother and two siblings.
+Sam Nordquist was born in Red Wing, Minnesota, and attended Red Wing High School.
+He received his high school diploma from Face to Face Academy in Saint Paul, Minnesota, which has established a scholarship and memorial garden in his legacy.
+He worked at a group home for people with disabilities in Little Canada, Minnesota.
+Nordquist was biracial and was close with his mother and two siblings.

 Nordquist left Minnesota on September 28, 2024, with plans to travel to Geneva, New York to meet his online girlfriend, 38-year-old Precious Arzuaga (born May 28, 1986), and return two weeks later.
-Nordquist decided, instead, to stay in New York with Arzuaga to work on their relationship.
-His family lost touch with him after January 1, 2025, and noted that in his communications up to his disappearance, he seemed "not like himself".
+Nordquist instead decided to stay in New York with Arzuaga to work on their relationship.
+His family lost touch with him after January 1, 2025, and noted that, in his communications up to his disappearance, he seemed "not like himself."
 According to his mother, the family requested multiple wellness checks in the months leading up to their missing persons report, which were declined by the local police.
-Nordquist's mother also noted an email from Ontario County Social Services in December, showing that he failed to return to their offices after speaking to them about a need for an "escape plan".
+Nordquist's mother also noted an email from Ontario County Social Services in December, showing that he failed to return to their offices after speaking to them about a need for an "escape plan."